It all started with a Facebook post I made in late 2016…

 We laid out or vision of a world 10 years from now where every website you visit will shift and morph to offer extreme relevancy to the website visitor.
-That static websites would be dead, and personalized interactions fueled by social proof would be the new norm.
+That static website would be dead, and personalized interactions fueled by social proof would be the new norm.

 Websites might even be entirely dead by then.
 But personalized social proof would be alive and well.
 Relevancy would win the day, and we are the team to provide it.